 A CONVERGENCE OF INTERESTS

-We also became aware of the need for redevelopment of the historic Knox Presbyterian Church identified by the church's congregation.
-With the support of Kendra Fry of Regeneration Works, in May 2019, we began to explore the convergence of needs and opportunities between the two groups.
+In December 2018, we were made aware of the need for redevelopment of the historic Knox Presbyterian Church, a heritage building which anchors the east end of the main street in downtown Stratford.
+As that location could accommodate a large part of our vision, we began to explore the convergence of needs and opportunities shared by the two groups.

 What effects will an Arts and Culture Centre have on the City of Stratford and area?